-- 4D, 1990-2018: The carbon stocks in mineral soils of CC42 were updated with input from the latest Swiss NIR (FOEN 2020).
+4D, unproductive wetlands, 1990-2019: There are minor changes in carbon stocks in mineral soils.
+They were updated with input from the latest Swiss NIR, including results from the model RothC (FOEN 2022).

 6.8 Source Category 4E - Settlements

 Key category information 4E2